Wild send off team dog to nonprofit, veteran's family

 Wild send off team dog to nonprofit, veteran’s family

+Brooksy, the team's current team dog, will become a service animal for non-profit Soldier's 6.

-The Minnesota Wild are saying goodbye to their team dog, Brooksy, on Monday.
+The Minnesota Wild said goodbye to their team dog, Brooksy, on Monday.

-After a year with the organization, the Wild will officially hand off Brooksy to the Minnesota-based nonprofit Soldier’s 6, which provides specially trained K9s to honorably discharged veterans, police officers and firefighters.
+After a year with the organization, the Wild officially handed off Brooksy to the Minnesota-based nonprofit Soldier’s 6, which provides specially trained K9s to honorably discharged veterans, police officers and firefighters.

 The Wild adopted the labrador retriever mix from Coco’s Heart Dog Rescue on June 29, 2022, when he was 5 months old, on a one-year training contract for him to be raised as a future service dog.